Cellane/chalk/_drafts/how-to-hot-reload-a-vapor-project.md

 Ice is a much more user-friendly interface to Swift Package Manager while retaining a full compatibility with SPM, meaning you can mix and match SPM commands with Ice commands and your project should safely survive.
-Its output is clean and colorful[^1], it can add new dependencies to your `Package.swift` file as well as manage targets and projects.
+Its output is clean and colourful[^1], it can add new dependencies to your `Package.swift` file as well as manage targets and projects.
 It even has its own small registry for all sorts of packages you can add to your project[^2]!

-[^1]: Actually, the output should be colorful but for some reason, it's not in
+[^1]: Actually, the output should be colourful but for some reason, it's not in
     my terminal, as I just realized.
 I wonder if that's an issue of Ice or of my shell configuration :no_mouth: